Skip to Content

 Place a medium-sized skillet or frying pan over a low fire.

-Cook over low-medium until the onions turn soft and you have broken down the tomato pieces.
+Add the onions and tomatoes, cook over low-medium heat until the onions turn soft and you have broken down the tomato pieces.
 3-5 minutes.

 Avoid increasing heat as you don’t want to fry the onions here.

-Cook over medium fire for 2-3 minutes until combined well.
+Cook over medium fire for 2-3 minutes until well combined.

 Add the canned tuna to the spice mix.

-Season with salt and mix to incorporate the spice mix over low medium fire.
+Season with salt and mix to incorporate the spice mix over low to medium heat.

 Avoid breaking the tuna chunks too much.